dabernathy89/vps-docker-stack/README.md

 ## Phase 5: Updates and Workflow

-1.  **Make Code Changes:** Modify the code within an application's repository (e.g., `frankenphp-app1`).
+1.  **Make Code Changes:** Modify the code within an application's repository (e.g., `app1`).

-2.  **Build & Push New Image:** Re-run the build and push steps (**using the same image tag that Gantry is configured to monitor**, e.g., `:latest`).
+2.  **Build & Push New Image:** Use the build-push script to rebuild and push the updated image:
     ```bash
-    cd path/to/frankenphp-app1
-    docker build -t ghcr.io/YOUR_GITHUB_USERNAME/frankenphp-app1:latest .
-    docker push ghcr.io/YOUR_GITHUB_USERNAME/frankenphp-app1:latest
+    # From the project root
+    ./build-push.sh app1
     ```

 3.  **Automatic Update:** Gantry (running on the VPS) periodically checks GHCR.
-When it detects that the digest for the `ghcr.io/YOUR_GITHUB_USERNAME/frankenphp-app1:latest` image has changed, it will automatically trigger a `docker service update app1_app --image ... --with-registry-auth` command on the Swarm manager.
+When it detects that the digest for the `ghcr.io/dabernathy89/php-test-app1:latest` image has changed, it will automatically trigger a `docker service update app1_app --image ... --with-registry-auth` command on the Swarm manager.

 4.  **Swarm Rolling Update:** Docker Swarm performs a rolling update according to the `update_config` defined in the application's `docker-stack.yml`.

-5.  **Monitor:** Check Gantry logs (`docker service logs gantry_gantry`) and the application service logs (`docker service logs app1_app`) on the VPS (using the remote context or SSH) to observe the update process.
+5.  **Monitor:** Check service logs to observe the update process:
+    ```bash
+    # Switch to correct Docker context if needed
+    docker context use certain-painter

+    # Check Gantry logs
+    docker service logs core_gantry

+    # Check application logs
+    docker service logs app1_app
+    ```

 ---